tobua/instl/README.md

 ### Sourcetree

 Ignore connecting during startup and then go to the `Remote` tab and click connect.
 Add your GitHub account, which will automatically connect when you're already logged in in the browser.
-Generate a SSH key and `Save`.
-In order to be able to checkout with SSH go to the Terminal and clone a repository with (install developer tools when prompted)
+Logging into GitHub in Chrome make sure to remove existing SSH keys from old installations.
+Back in Sourcetree generate a new SSH key and `Save`.
+Checking out won't work until the authenticity of github.com has been confirmed.
+This can be done in the Terminal and by cloning any repository (install developer tools when prompted)

 ```
-git clone git@github.com:[username]/[repository].git
+git clone git@github.com:[username]/[repository].git [destination-folder]
 ```

 enter `yes` to add GitHub to known hosts.
-If it still fails try this and clone again.
+The following command will ensure the key is available when committing.

 ```
 ssh-add --apple-use-keychain ~/.ssh/[GitHub-Username]-GitHub
 ```

-After that you can clone and commit from both SourceTree and the CLI.

 ## Usage